Hattie Lloyd 12/09/22

 Details: 55-57 Northdown Street, N1 9BL | Find out more on their website here

 Slightly off the beaten track, The Norfolk Arms entices with cured Jambon legs hanging in the window.
 With a daily menu of British food (Lyme Bay crab, roasted mackerel, or pan fried goats cheese) and a separate, changing tapas menu there is plenty of variety depending on whether you’re looking for a midweek dinner or a snack, pre journey home.
 A good wine selection, several beers on tap and Victorian high ceilings keep this place firmly in the pub sector, despite the food heavy influence.

 Details: 28 Leigh Street, WC1H 9EP | Book here

 The Star of Kings

 Traditional boozer-turned-night-out-destination.
-This quirky, fun pub has great craft beer, a proper cocktail list, food residencies (currently Yeah Burger), a pub quiz, Rokaoke nights (that’s rock karaoke), comedy nights and to top it all off, there’s a club built into the cellar with various dj sets.
+This quirky, fun Kings Cross pub has great craft beer, a proper cocktail list, food residencies (currently Yeah Burger), a pub quiz, Rokaoke nights (that’s rock karaoke), comedy nights and to top it all off, there’s a club built into the cellar with various DJ sets.

 Last train dash time: 8 minutes.

-Weighing in as the biggest pub on the list, The Driver (named after cattle drovers who used to shepherd cattle down Caledonian Road to Smithfields Market) has a whopping five floors, each of which has been kitted out with its own individual boutique design.
+Weighing in as the biggest pub in Kings Cross (well, that’s made this list), The Driver (named after cattle drovers who used to shepherd cattle down Caledonian Road to Smithfields Market) has a whopping five floors, each of which has been kitted out with its own individual boutique design.
 On the ground floor is the main pub which serves craft beers and Mediterranean food (grilled chorizo salad, lamb steak with fennel; and courgette and prawn risotto); above that is another, smaller bar, then a saloon, a penthouse and a roof terrace, all of which can be hired for private events.

 Last train dash: 7 minutes.